problem4j/problem4j-core/README.md

 ./gradlew spotlessApply
 ```

 To publish the built artifacts to local Maven repository, use `publishToMavenLocal` task.
-It produces artifacts with
-`0.0.0-SNAPSHOT` version placeholder, so they won't conflict with any released versions in your local repository.

 ```bash
 ./gradlew publishToMavenLocal